Omar-webcloud/fresh-farm/README.md

 # FreshFarm

 FreshFarm is a web-based platform designed to streamline the process of buying and selling fresh produce.
-The application provides users with a clean, user-friendly interface to browse, order, and manage fresh farm products.
+This web-app provides users with a clean, user-friendly interface to browse, order, and manage fresh farm products.
 It supports both farmers and customers, allowing for easy transactions and order management.

 ## Features